SiowCY/windows-triage/README.md

 # windows-triage
-A simple Windows Triange for incident response
+A simple Windows triage for incident response